microbit-foundation/python-editor-v3/README.md

 # Development version of the next micro:bit Python editor

-_This project is a development version of the next major version of the editor.
-It is not ready for use._
+_This project is an alpha version of the next major version of the editor.
+The currently supported micro:bit Python editor is available at https://python.microbit.org/ and its source code can be found in GitHub at https://github.com/bbcmicrobit/PythonEditor._

-This project is a web-based editor that targets the [MicroPython](https://micropython.org) version of the [Python programming language](http://python.org/).
+This project is a web-based code editor that targets the [MicroPython](https://micropython.org) version of the [Python programming language](http://python.org/).

 Code written with this editor is expected to run on the [BBC micro:bit device](https://microbit.org).

-The currently supported micro:bit Python editor is available at https://python.microbit.org/ and its source code can be found in GitHub at https://github.com/bbcmicrobit/PythonEditor.

 ## Licensing